firezone/firezone/rust/windows-client/docs/manual_testing.md

 - [ ] Given the log tab is displayed, when you switch to another tab or close the window, then any ongoing computation will be canceled.
 - [ ] Given the log tab is computing log directory size, when the 1-minute refresh timer ticks, then the computation will time out and show an error e.g. "timed out while computing size"

+# Resetting state

+This is a list of all the on-disk state that you need to reset to test a first-time install / first-time run of the Firezone client.

+- `AppData/Local/dev.firezone.client/` (Config, logs, webview cache, etc.)
+- Registry key `Computer\HKEY_CURRENT_USER\Software\Classes\firezone-fd0020211111` (Deep link association)
+- Token, in Windows Credential Manager

 # Token storage

 ([#2740](https://github.com/firezone/firezone/issues/2740))